FORGEAR/GitHub-README-Showcase/README.md

 ```

 Once you have added the README files, you can commit your changes and push them to your forked repository.

 ![Hacktoberfest 2023](./img/06.png)

 ### 04. Create a pull request

+Allways make sure you're in correct branch.
+(In here we're in `edit` branch)

 ![Hacktoberfest 2023](./img/07.png)

 ### 05. Submit your pull request

 Before submitting your pull request, please make sure that you have added a comment to the top of the README file explaining why you are contributing the file.
-Also make sure to add `manulthanura` as a reviewer and `Hacktoberfest` as a label.
+Also make sure to add `manulthanura` as a *reviewer* and `Hacktoberfest` as a *label*.
 Once you have created your pull request, you can submit it by clicking the "Create pull request" button.

 ![Hacktoberfest 2023](./img/08.png)

 ### 06. Wait for your pull request to be reviewed